Go on, have a piece of cake

 In this situation, it might be easier to put your own goals and priorities aside for a quiet life.
 But should you have to?

-1. The only person genuinely affected by your food choices is you
+1. Remember that the only person genuinely affected by your food choices is you

 2. If others feel bad eating cake when you’re not, it often says more about their own attitude to food: sharing a “naughty” treat makes it more acceptable